theTushar-dot/CSD/README.md

 This walkthrough should give you a comprehensive understanding of the key sections of the code and how they work together to generate images using Stable Diffusion with ControlNet.

-## 2. Impact on Image Generation Quality
-Examination of how different inputs to ControlNet and various scheduler algorithms affect the quality of the generated images.

 ## 3. Aspect Ratio Analysis
 Analysis of methods to generate images with different aspect ratios and the corresponding impact on image quality.